brenns10/homework/README.md

 If you want to separate your problems into different sections because, say, they come from different pages or sections of a textbook, just use `\problemsection{Chapter 12}` or something similar.

+The `example.tex` file contained in this repository is a short document that provides a more extensive example of how to use this document class.